Chowéthel First Nation

-The Chawathil First Nation or Chawathil Indian Band (Chowéthel) is a band government of the Sto:lo people located in the Upper Fraser Valley region near Hope, British Columbia, Canada.
+Chowéthel First Nation or Chowéthel Indian Band, also spelled Chawathil, is a band government of the Stó꞉lō people located in the Upper Fraser Valley region near Hope, British Columbia, Canada.
 They are a member government of the Stó:lō Tribal Council.
 They are the operators of the Telte-yet Campground, which is on the banks of the Fraser in downtown Hope.

 Reserves

 Their main reserve Chawathil 4 is located by Katz, a station of the Canadian Pacific Railway.
 It comprises almost 90% of their total landbase of 614.1 ha (1517 acres).